-Swollen limbs could be a sign of a chronic, progressive condition known as equine lymphedema.
-This may lead to unproductive horses or early euthanization if not managed properly.
-Equine lymphedema (EL) is the accumulation of excess lymph fluid, resulting in the acute or chronic swelling of the extremities.
+Swollen limbs can be a sign of a condition known as equine lymphedema.
+In draft horses, this condition is known as chronic, progressive lymphedema (CPL), which is unique to them.
+These may lead to unproductive horses or early euthanization if not managed properly.
+Equine lymphedema (EL) is the accumulation of lymph fluid, resulting in the acute or chronic swelling of the extremities.
 In horses it is most commonly seen in the limbs.

 Through online and hands-on training, HEAL provides the education for horse owners to manage equine lymphedema and continuing education credits for equine professionals.

 IT CAN BE MANAGED

 A symptom of lymphedema is swelling, noticeably in the front or hind quarters.
 The swelling generally starts at the coronary band and moves up to the elbow in the front leg and up to the hock in the hind leg, often times up into the groin area.
 It can also appear in other parts of the body such as under the jaw and abdomen.
 The limb may display leaking of fluid, pus, or blood; hair loss, open sores, scabs or redness.
 Inflammation (swelling) is also known as "stocking up."
 Lymphedema often compromises the immune system, and severe, chronic cases can be life threatening.
 Symptoms of chronic, progressive lymphedema (CPL) in draft horses also have specific characteristics that include folds in the skin and/or nodules.

 The solution to managing your horse's lymphedema includes a combination of protocols, including a special grooming technique, wrapping (the most important), massage, exercise, and the use of compression stockings.
 The protocol that seems to work best is a complete decongestive therapy.

 To learn more about EL—what it is, where it comes from, and how to manage it—click the appropriate link below to register for our online training course.